-- Demonstrating a process and approach to testing and evaluating the performance of all applications against customer expectations and Azure best practices. - Demonstrating a process and approach to evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations.
+- A documented process and approach to testing and evaluating the performance of all applications against customer expectations and Azure best practices. - A documented process and approach to evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations.

-Documentation of the testing, validation, and performance evaluation that addresses the preceding points for three (3) unique customers with Kubernetes on Azure projects that were completed in the past twelve (12) months.
-The documentation must indicate that the implemented solution met customer expectations, and it must include a sign-off from the customer.
+Documentation of testing, validation, and performance evaluations that address the preceding points for three (3) unique customers.
+The documentation must indicate that the implemented solution meets customer expectations, and it must include a sign-off from the customer.